jmmut/bioengineer/docs/design.md

 Minecraft bases are usually above ground but I find myself doing anthills most of the time, as when playing Dwarf Fortress.

+## Sound/music

+The music has to be something like the OST of Factorio or Minecraft.
+Not very intrusive so that you can focus, but chill and wholesome.

+I would like the music to change depending on the terraforming stage.
+At the beginning, the ambient should be space-y and misterious.
+To convey the feeling of being abandoned by yourself in a barren planet (think pads and strings).
+Then, the more infrastructure you deploy, the more it feels like home, with industrial touches (think Factorio, Rammstein or Slipknot, but chill).
+Then when you introduce life, the music must convey nature and life (think flutes).